cameronobrien/BroadsideBot/README.md

 BroadsideBot
 ============

 A Discord bot written for a personal server shared by friends.
+This projects utilizes the `discord.py` library

 ### Introduction

 Discord is a chat platform for gamers designed to combine the features of Skype and Teamspeak 3, allowing ease of access for text and voice communication.
 It has a WebSocket API to send and receive data, and you can create bots to perform a wide array of functions.

-This projects utilizes the `discord.py` library.
+This bot can:

+* Recite random DJ Khaled quotes
+* Roll a die
+* Answer a question
+* Check the price of an EVE Online item using the EVE-Central Market API
+* Spam emojis
+* Search youtube videos

 ### Requirements